manish-shrivastava/cabin.css/README.md

 ##Cabin's extensions

-Adding extensions to your Cabin project couldn't be easier &mdash; simply add an additional stylesheet link in the <code>&lt;head&gt;</code> of your HTML document (see <b>How to use</b>).
+Adding extensions to your Cabin project couldn't be easier&mdash;simply add an additional stylesheet link in the <code>&lt;head&gt;</code> of your HTML document (see <b>How to use</b>).
 Additional extensions are in the works.

 ###12 column grid